Peggy Cole is a self-published author who enjoys writing fiction stories, book reviews and articles about simpler times.

 An archway led from the living room into the den where the victim’s widow sat on a leather couch hunched over with her head nearly in her lap.
 Scattered on the floor at her feet was a collection of used and crumpled tissues.
 She pressed a soggy tissue to her face, grimaced, and reached toward the empty tissue box on the coffee table.
 McGuiness pulled his handkerchief out of his pocket and held it out to her.
 He’d noticed a pile of shopping bags strewn in an untidy pile on his way into the room.
 She’d clearly been out most of the morning shopping.
 The bags brimmed with boxes of shoes, clothing and purses.

-He sat down on the coffee table facing her and waited.
+He sat on the edge of the coffee table in front of her and waited for her to talk.

 © 2019 Peg Cole